Blue Bell Creameries: Return

 Even in those states where Blue Bell plans to return, it will not necessarily return to all of its pre-recall markets by the final phase.
 Those markets, including Charlotte, Kansas City, Louisville, and Phoenix, were added based on the fact that Blue Bell will effectively service those areas.
-For now, Wichita, KS has yet to return.
+Wichita, KS was the last to return in mid-April 2023.

 Phase 1 began on August 31, 2015.
 Phase 2 began in November of 2015.
 A month later, phases 3 and 4 began.

 The day following its initial rollout, September 1, Blue Bell resumed production at its Broken Arrow, Oklahoma, facility.

 On January 28, 2016, the company resumed distribution to large portions of the Southeastern US.

 On March 6, 2017, Blue Bell reopened the three distribution centers located in Tucson (1) and Phoenix (2) to complete distribution across the state of Arizona.

 In March 2018, the company began distribution to much of Indiana, midsection of Kentucky and northern New Mexico.

 In March 2019, the company resumed distribution to much of the Virginia area, northeastern North Carolina and greater Kansas City.

 In March 2022, the company resumed distribution to Clark & Nye counties in Nevada, but there may be possible expansion to greater Los Angeles, California.

+In mid-April 2023, distribution returned to Wichita, Kansas.

 Justice Department investigation

 In December 2015, CBS Evening News reported that the United States Department of Justice (DOJ) had launched a federal criminal investigation into Blue Bell Creameries, to determine "what exactly Blue Bell executives knew about the contaminations and unsanitary conditions, when they knew, and what they did in response".
 The investigation, by the DOJ's Consumer Protection Branch, is reportedly led by trial attorney Patrick Hearn, who successfully prosecuted executives of the Peanut Corporation of America in 2015.
+The company pleaded guilty in 2020 to charges it distributed contaminated products and paid a $19.35 million fine.

-Mark Abueg, a DOJ spokesman, told the Houston Press: "As a matter of policy, the Justice Department generally neither confirms nor denies whether a matter is under investigation."
-On October 22, 2020, Paul Kruse, Blue Bell's CEO during the outbreak, and formerly, its general counsel, was indicted on seven counts of conspiracy and wire fraud for his part in the alleged cover up.
+On October 22, 2020, Paul Kruse, Blue Bell's Chief Executive Officer during the outbreak, and formerly, its general counsel, was indicted on seven felony counts of conspiracy and wire fraud for his part in the alleged cover up.
+In August 2022 the DOJ tried Kruse on five counts of fraud and one count of conspiracy.
+The trial ended in a mistrial after jurors could not reach a unanimous verdict.
+The DOJ scheduled a retrial for April 2023, but reached a plea deal with Kruse in March.
+Under the plea deal, Kruse pleaded guilty to one misdemeanor charge of having caused adulterated ice cream products to be distributed and was handed a $100,000 fine, but wasn't sentenced to prison.